datapimp/brief/README.md

 # Brief

+An ActiveRecord style layer on top of a folder of markdown files.

 ### No more dead documents

 Brief is a tool that lets you build simple applications on top of